 Flood damage to a home or business can be devastating and extremely costly.
 It’s important to the safety of you and your family or coworkers to quickly contact a flood insurance provider and start the restoration process.

-Luckily, CompanyCam can help you document and organize your flood damage photos, allowing you to start the rebuilding process quicker.
-And with CompanyCam’s To-Do list feature, your crews will be on the same-page, going through all the necessary steps.
+Luckily, CompanyCam can help you document and organize your flood damage photos, allowing you to start the rebuilding process quickly.
+And with our checklist feature, everyone will be on the same page going through all the necessary steps.

-Whether you’re a resident or a restoration expert, documenting the flood damage at hand is important for covering loss.
+Whether you’re a homeowner or resident affected by the floods or a restoration expert, documenting the flood damage accurately is crucial for insurance claims and recovery efforts.

-When working on flood damaged sites, keep track of the job site address.
-This tip comes from Travis Harris of Pinnacle Roofing.
+When working on flood-damaged sites, keep track of the job site address.
 Even though some apps, like CompanyCam, will save GPS location data with your images and organize them by job, it’s still a great idea to snap a photo of the actual address on the building, curb, sign, or mailbox.
 This just gives you more proof that your photos are of the correct property if you’re in a dispute with a particularly difficult customer.

 - Inspect for structural and electrical damage from the outside to determine if it is safe to enter